Ethan-Productions/TestWebsite/README.md

 # TestWebsite00
-Thisrote is a HTML playround for me to learn.
+This is a HTML playround for me to learn.